dydxprotocol/solo/docs/protocol.md

 ## Actions

 All state changes to accounts happen through Actions.
 Actions can modify the balances of 1 or more Accounts.
-There is no such thing as a "Borrow" action on Solo, Actions can automatically borrow funds if Account balances decrease.
-The following Actions are supported by Solo:
+There is no such thing as a "Borrow" action on DolomiteMargin, Actions can automatically borrow funds if Account balances decrease.
+The following Actions are supported by DolomiteMargin:

 ### Deposit
 Deposit funds into an Account.
-Funds are moved from the sender or an approved address to Solo, and the Account's balance is incremented.
+Funds are moved from the sender or an approved address to DolomiteMargin, and the Account's balance is incremented.

 ### Withdraw
 Withdraw funds from an Account.
-Funds are sent from Solo to a specified address and the Account's balance is decremented.
+Funds are sent from DolomiteMargin to a specified address and the Account's balance is decremented.

 ### Transfer
-Transfer funds internally between two Solo accounts.
+Transfer funds internally between two DolomiteMargin accounts.

 ### Buy
 Buy an asset on a decentralized exchange using another asset.
-Uses dYdX's [Exchange Wrappers](https://github.com/dydxprotocol/exchange-wrappers) to interact with different decentralized exchanges.
+Uses an [Exchange Wrapper](https://github.com/dolomite-exchange/dolomite-margin/blob/master/contracts/protocol/interfaces/IExchangeWrapper.sol) to interact with different decentralized exchanges.
 Causes the bought asset's balance to go up, and the asset used to do the buy's balance to go down.
-Example: Buy 1 WETH on eth2dai using DAI
+Example: Buy 1 WETH on Uniswap using DAI

 ### Sell
 Sell an asset on a decentralized exchange for another asset.
-Uses dYdX's [Exchange Wrappers](https://github.com/dydxprotocol/exchange-wrappers) to interact with different decentralized exchanges.
+Uses an [Exchange Wrapper](https://github.com/dolomite-exchange/dolomite-margin/blob/master/contracts/protocol/interfaces/IExchangeWrapper.sol) to interact with different decentralized exchanges.
 Causes the sold asset's balance to go down, and the received assets balance to go up.
-Example: Sell 1 WETH on eth2dai for DAI
+Example: Sell 1 WETH on Uniswap for DAI

 ### Trade
-Trade assets with another account on Solo internally.
+Trade assets with another account on DolomiteMargin internally.
 No actual tokens are moved, but Account balances are updated.
-Uses the [`AutoTrader`](https://github.com/dydxprotocol/solo/blob/master/contracts/protocol/interfaces/IAutoTrader.sol) interface, which allows a smart contract to be specified which is called to determine the price of the trade.
+Uses the [`AutoTrader`](https://github.com/dolomite-exchange/dolomite-margin/blob/master/contracts/protocol/interfaces/IAutoTrader.sol) interface, which allows a smart contract to be specified which is called to determine the price of the trade.

 ### Call
-Calls a function specified by the [`ICallee`](https://github.com/dydxprotocol/solo/blob/master/contracts/protocol/interfaces/ICallee.sol) interface through the context of an Account.
+Calls a function specified by the [`ICallee`](https://github.com/dolomite-exchange/dolomite-margin/blob/master/contracts/protocol/interfaces/ICallee.sol) interface through the context of an Account.
 Does not modify Account balances.
-An example of how this can be used is for setting expiration on the [`Expiry`](https://github.com/dydxprotocol/solo/blob/master/contracts/external/traders/Expiry.sol) contract.
+An example of how this can be used is for setting expiration on the [`Expiry`](https://github.com/dolomite-exchange/dolomite-margin/blob/master/contracts/external/traders/Expiry.sol) contract.

 ### Liquidate
 Liquidates an undercollateralized Account.
 Operates on two Accounts: the liquidating Account, and the undercollateralized Account.
 Does not transfer any tokens, but just internally updates balances of accounts.
 Liquidates at the price specified by Example: